FBA vs FBM: 6 Factors To Consider Before Choosing Between Fulfillment by Amazon(FBA) and Fulfillment by Merchant(FBM)?

 Significant Advantages of Fulfillment by Amazon

 Prime delivery is available on items fulfilled by FBA.
 This implies that buyers who have an Amazon Prime subscription will receive their goods with free 2-day delivery (even 1-day shipping in some areas).
-Because Prime users are anxious to take advantage of the fast delivery timeframes, this boosts the sales potential of your merchandise.
+Because Prime users are anxious to take advantage of the fast delivery timeframes, this boosts the sales potential of your merchandise inventory.

 To put the scale of the possibility in context, there are over 200 million Prime users worldwide.
 They are far more inclined to buy something with the Prime label than something with ordinary delivery.